keymetrics/pm2-server-monit/README.md

 ## Description

-PM2 module to automatically catch probes from the server :
+PM2 module to automatically monitoring vital sign of your server :

 * CPU average usage
 * Free and used drive space